-No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
+We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
 If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.

-However, in some cases the part of the premium that you have to pay can change during the year.
-This happens if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.
-If a member qualifies for "Extra Help" with their prescription drug costs, the "Extra Help" program will pay part of the member's monthly plan premium.
-A member who loses their eligibility during the year will need to start paying their full monthly premium.
+However, in some cases, you may be able to stop paying a late enrollment penalty, if owed, or need to start paying a late enrollment penalty.
+This could happen if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year.

+- If you currently pay the Part D late enrollment penalty and become eligible for "Extra Help" during the year, you would be able to stop paying your penalty. - If you lose "Extra Help," you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.

 You can find out more about the "Extra Help" program in Chapter 2, Section 7.